Cinpean/ROS_Foosball/Source_code/Raspberry_pi/picamera2_for_ros2_pk2/README.md

 Lastly type `ros2 run picamera2_for_ros2_pkg cameratotopic_node` to start the node.<br><br>

+To run the entire program at once with all the desired topics, run : `ros2 launch picamera2_for_ros2_pkg fussball.launch.py`, a launch file.

 Check your topic with `ros2 topic echo /image`.

 ## Known issues